How should I approach my Swiss CV?

 Often it doesn’t make it any clearer when you translate them.
 A lot of expressions are common – such as a Bachelor or Master’s degree – and do not need translation.

 What certificates should I include with my CV?

 If you have many certificates, focus on the most important ones and don’t mention every workshop you have ever attended.
 If you only have a handful of certificates, mention all of them.
 And again, make sure you mention the certificates that are relevant to the job you are applying for.

 If I am submitting my CV electronically what is the best format to use?

 Use pdf for your CV and summarize all your certificates in one pdf file.
 Otherwise it is very uncomfortable to read through all the attachments that come with your application.
 Make sure that size of your files is not more than five megabytes.

 Any rules about references?

-You should have at least two references.
-Don't limit them to past or current employers.
-If you are going for a job in sales, for example, it's a good idea to have a reference from a client or a partner you've worked with in the past.
+When giving references, list at least two different people.
+Don’t limit them to past or current employers.
+If you are going for a job in sales, for example, it’s a good idea to have a reference from a client or a partner you’ve worked with in the past.

 Make sure your writing is clear, simple and correct.
 Emphasize the qualities you possess that seem relevant to a particular job.
 Don’t be afraid to show some personality.